 I am an assistant professor in Natural Language Processing at the University of Edinburgh and a visiting professor at NVIDIA.

-If you are a prospective student or industry partner please visit the FAQ page for more information.
+If you are a prospective student please visit the FAQ page for more information.

 Previously, I was a visiting postdoctoral scholar at Stanford University and a postdoctoral fellow in computer science at Mila - Quebec AI Institute in Montreal.
 In 2021, I obtained a PhD from the University of Cambridge, St John’s College.
 Once upon a time I studied typological and historical linguistics at the University of Pavia (deep in my heart, I am still a humanist).